flamelab-iisc/flamelab-iisc.github.io/content/post/2026_flame_admits/index.md

 <!--more-->
 - Aswin will be joining the mechanical engineering department at Georgia Institute of Technology
-- Dhruthi will be joining the chemical engineering department at Stanford University
+- Dhruthi will be joining the mechanical engineering department at Stanford University
 - Shabarish will be joining the mechanical engineering department at Purdue University